 In football, a player who is not in the immediate requirements of the manager to play in the team can be loaned to another.
-This is primarily done with young, inexperienced players to not only help develop their skills by playing regularly but also to provide them with experience of the pressure that comes with playing in front of a crowd of people and possibly even television cameras.
+This is primarily done with young, inexperienced players to not only help develop their skills by playing regularly, but also to provide them with experience of the pressure that comes with playing in front of a crowd of people and possibly even television cameras.
+As there is no substitute for actually playing for real, it is felt that this will be far more beneficial for their development than always sat on the bench watching other players.

 Although often not thought of, the same tactic can also be utilised in a business environment too and form part of a business coaching and personal development programme.
 Instead of having a young or inexperienced worker doing the same job every day, it may be possible for them to temporarily move to another department or work for a manager who currently has more time available to devote to helping the employee develop their skills.

 It is important to ensure that the worker has been informed and agrees to this movement, preferably discussing it with them during one or more business coaching meetings, otherwise they may wonder why they are being moved; even thinking that they have done something wrong or that their current manager is trying to get rid of them.
 Moving someone against their will, into an area where they definitely do not want to go, can end up creating a whole lot of trouble.